 This article is written for absolute beginners who are just starting out in the investment world when it comes to investment in securities.
 Some links to studies are mentioned if you want to know more about the difference in returns.
 In general, we recommend going via the SIP route because it’s the most practical way for most of us who have a steady monthly income.
 Set aside an amount and invest it on the first week of every month.
-If you have a huge amount of cash waiting to be deployed in the equity market, then it’s statistically better to invest as soon as possible instead of waiting for a dip.
+If you have a large amount of cash waiting to be deployed in the equity market, then it’s more likely better to invest as soon as possible instead of waiting for a dip.

 If you're going ahead with SIP route, use this sip calculator to help you project returns for your goals or the retirement portfolio.
 Here is a side by side comparison to give you a rough idea - but you should know that 'time in the market is better than timing the market'.
 Set aside an amount for every month(early, not at the end of the month) and start investing today!

-Volatility & Risk Funds are invested at regular intervals (weekly/monthly etc) so the investor benefits from the dollar cost averaging.
+Volatility & Risk | Funds are invested at regular intervals (weekly/monthly etc) so the investor benefits from the dollar cost averaging.
 It somewhat reduces the timing risk associated with the investment and the portfolio appears less volatile which is good for a beginner investor.
-It increases the likelihood that investors will continue with the funds in the market and benefits from the long term compounding effect on the returns.
-Because the funds are invested at one go - the portfolio appears more volatile if the market fluctuates too much right after the investment.
-The beginners may panic seeing the portfolio in red however it doesn’t really matter much if invested for long term.
-Some investors try to time the market and often result in deploying the funds to the equity segment, which reduces overall gains.
+It also increases the likelihood that investors will continue with the funds in the market and enjoy better returns from the long term compounding effect. | Because the funds are invested at one go - the portfolio might appear more volatile if the market fluctuates too much right after the investment.
+The beginners may panic seeing the portfolio in red however it doesn’t really matter if the amount is invested for the long term.
+It’s better to invest now than keep waiting for the right time in the future.
+Time in the market is more important than timing the market. |

 Recommend Links : https://www.indiainvestments.wiki